webtaken/personal-blog/src/pages/blog-posts/hugging-face-low-cost-models.md

 <h1 id="inference-api">Inference API <a href="#inference-api">#</a></h1>

-First let's setup a token to use Inference API to do that <a href="https://huggingface.co/settings/tokens" target="_blank">go into your Hugging Face profile settings</a> and generate a new API.
+First let's setup a token to use Inference API to do that <a href="https://huggingface.co/settings/tokens" target="_blank">go into your Hugging Face profile settings</a> and generate a new API token.
 You should see a token hf_xxxxx (old tokens are api_XXXXXXXX or api_org_XXXXXXX).
-Now let's go back to the <a href="https://huggingface.co/lxyuan/distilbert-base-multilingual-cased-sentiments-student" target="_blank">distilbert</a> model page and test out if our token works correctly, you'll see a section with various options
+Now let's go back to the <a href="https://huggingface.co/lxyuan/distilbert-base-multilingual-cased-sentiments-student" target="_blank">distilbert</a> model page and test out if our token works correctly.
+You'll see a section with various options

 ![Options](../../assets/images/blogs/post-3/options.webp)

-Select Deploy and then the option **Inference API**, you'll see a panel with examples from python, javascript and CURL, pick whatever you want.
+Select `Deploy` and then the option **Inference API**, you'll see a panel with examples from python, javascript and CURL, pick whatever you want.
 I'll choose python to test it with code.

 ```python